openebs/community/CONTRIBUTING.md

 - This means that contributing can be a little scary at times (like many large CNCF Open source GitHub hosted projects). <BR>
 - If you are unsure or afraid of anything, just ask via Slack, Discussion, or Issue. // It’s simple.

-This document will help guide your experience to provide you with the best and most efficient interaction possible.
+This document will help guide [your workflow](#a-good-contributor-workflow) and experience to provide you with the best and most efficient interaction possible.

 <BR>